pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 and reported as a failed call to the internal MarFS traversal routine.
 For a complete listing of arguments and usage information, see `mustang -h`.

+## Usage considerations

+`-t` and its aliases (threads) represent the number of worker threads that will be pooled to accept and execute traversal tasks throughout the target filesystem.
+Any positive, nonzero integer less than or equal to $2^63$ will be _accepted_; however, the application will warn about excessively large argument values.
+Be aware of system limits on the number of concurrent threads which may be created per process (e.g., those in `/proc/sys/kernel/threads-max` or `/proc/sys/vm/max_map_count`) and pass argument values responsibly.

+`-hc` and its aliases (hashtable capacity) represent the _power of two_ that the frontend computes to get the hashtable capacity.
+Hashtable capacity should be specified proportionately to the anticipated number of MarFS objects that will be encountered.
+Specifying small hashtable capacities for large targets _will_ work (i.e., produce a complete hashtable on output) due to the hashtable's separate chaining capabilities, but this is likely to needlessly slow hashtable operations (and, therefore application performance) due to requiring linear traversal and chaining operations for a progressively greater frequency of hash collisions as the application runs.

+`-tc` and its aliases (task queue capacity) correspond to the maximum length of the thread pool's task queue that will be allowed before `pthread_cond_wait()` calls when enqueueing tasks will "take effect" (i.e., force callers to sleep and wait on the corresponding condition variable tied to available space).
+By default, the task queue is effectively unbounded since the capacity is set to Linux `SIZE_MAX` (i.e., $2^{64} - 1$).
+Since the queue dynamically expands as tasks are enqueued, most applications need not worry about using an unbounded task queue.
+In fact, if an insufficiently large task queue is specified, the application may enter a state of livelock or deadlock as threads circularly wait to enqueue tasks based on other threads' ability to dequeue tasks.

+By default, output and logging files will be named based on timestamps recorded at the beginning of the program run.
+This is the recommended usage so that logs and output files (i.e., files detailing hashtable contents) from multiple runs may be kept without being overwritten.

 # Acknowledgments

+This work would not be possible without Garrett Ransom and Dave Bonnie, who served as mentors during initial development from May 2024--August 2024 at Los Alamos National Laboratory.

 # Universal Release